 - Request a list of housing options from your realtor.
 Visit different neighborhoods and retirement communities to get a feel for what is available.
 Make sure that you are near the activities you want to do most.

 - Understand how you want to live your retirement life and how to fund it.
-Contact us at Riverbend Wealth Management if you are unsure of what to do.

 - Make sure you know and can cover all social, medical, financial, and legal obligations.
 We can help with this.